Manfred-Mayer/GWAS_DHs_landraces/README.md

 **1.02_haplotypeConstruction.r**: Constructs haplotypes to be used in GWAS; main output is a binary coded haplotype matrix.<br/>

-**1.03_input_GWAS.r**: Generates all input files needed for the analysis with gemma, including an sh-script with the respective gemma commands; run this sh-script before step 1.04.<br/>
+**1.03_input_GWAS.r**: Generates all input files needed for the analysis with GEMMA, including an sh-script with the respective GEMMA commands; run this sh-script before step 1.04.<br/>

-**1.04_summary_GWAS.r**: Summarizes gemma output; generates Manhattan plot, QQ plot and list of significant haplotypes for each GWAS run.<br/>
+**1.04_summary_GWAS.r**: Summarizes GEMMA output; generates Manhattan plot, QQ plot and list of significant haplotypes for each GWAS run.<br/>

 **1.05_defineRegions_GWAS.r**: Defines trait associated regions by assigning significant haplotypes to one region if they are within 1 Mb of each other and in high linkage disequilibrium (*r*<sup>2</sup> ≥ 0.8); output is a list of regions for each environment-specific GWAS run, with a specified focus haplotype for each region.<br/>